Advance Care Planning since the COVID-19 pandemic

 Simple wooden cross on nature grave in the forest

-A more legitimate and much less yucky alternative to chemical embalming and energy intensive cremation is green burial.
-How would you rather end up, as soil around your sister or son’s begonias or nurturing a forest somewhere?
+A even less yucky alternative to chemical embalming and energy intensive cremation is green burial.
+How would you rather end up, as soil around your sister’s or son’s begonias or nurturing a forest somewhere?

 November is Make A Will month